ftCommunity/tx-pi/README.md

 # TX-PI - A Raspberry PI setup for fischertechnik

-This repository contains the basic requirements to make a Raspberry Pi mechanically and software compatible with the [community firmware for the fischertechnik TXT](http://cfw.ftcommunity.de/).
+This repository contains the basic requirements to make a Raspberry Pi hardware and software compatible with the [community firmware for the fischertechnik TXT](http://cfw.ftcommunity.de/).

 <img src="https://raw.githubusercontent.com/harbaum/tx-pi/master/images/display32_1.jpg" alt="TX-PI" width="400" style="width: 400px;"/>